4 Geometry operations

 1 South MULTIPOLYGON (((1229729.735 479...
 1115600.0

 Note that .dissolve not only combines single-part into multi-part geometries, but also dissolves any internal borders.
-So, in fact, the result may be single-part (in case when all parts touch each other, unlike in nz).
+So, in fact, the resulting geometries may be single-part (in case when all parts touch each other, unlike in nz).
 If, for some reason, we want to combine geometries into multi-part without dissolving, we can fall back to the pandas .agg method (custom table aggregation), supplemented with a shapely function specifying how exactly we want to transform each group of geometries into a new single geometry.
-In the following example, for instance, we collect all 'Polygon', and 'MultiPolygon' parts, of nz, into a single 'MultiPolygon' geometry with many separate parts (i.e., without dissolving), per group (Island):
+In the following example, for instance, we collect all 'Polygon' and 'MultiPolygon' parts of nz into a single 'MultiPolygon' geometry with many separate parts (i.e., without dissolving), per group.

 nz_dis2 = nz \